twallema/pyIEEM/data/README.md

 + `AM0207AC_20230705-141955.csv`: Gainfully employed commuters in Sweden by county 16+ years by County of residence, County of work, sex and year.
 For 2018.
 Extracted from: https://www.statistikdatabasen.scb.se

 ### eco

+#### pichler

++ `table_ratio_inv_go.csv` contains, for every sector in the WIOD 55 classification, the number of days production can continue when no inputs are delivered (= stock).
+Retrieved from https://zenodo.figshare.com/articles/software/Production_networks_and_epidemic_spreading_How_to_restart_the_UK_economy_/12345527/1

++ `WIOD_shockdata.csv` contains estimated household and other demand shocks during an economic crisis.
+Retrieved from https://zenodo.figshare.com/articles/software/Production_networks_and_epidemic_spreading_How_to_restart_the_UK_economy_/12345527/1

++ `IHS_Markit_results_compact.csv` Criticality scores of IHS Markit analysts.
+The exact formulation of the question was as follows: “For each industry in WIOD 55, please rate whether each of its inputs are essential.
+We will present you with an industry X and ask you to rate each input Y. The key question is: Can production continue in industry X if input Y is not available for two months?”
+UK data, WIOD 55 classification.
+Retrieved from https://zenodo.figshare.com/articles/software/Production_networks_and_epidemic_spreading_How_to_restart_the_UK_economy_/12345527/1

+#### national_accounts

+##### BE

 + `employment_NACE64_2019.csv`: Number of employees per economic activity of NACE64 in Belgium (2019).
 Retrieved from NBB.stat > Population and Labour Market > Employment > Employment: annual detailed data > Domestic concept: A64.

++ `vR64_nl_20191213.xlsx`: Input-ouput tables for Belgium.
+NACE 64 classification.
+2015.
+Retrieved from https://www.plan.be/databases/data-63-en-input_output_tables_2015

+##### SWE

+`nrio_siot_181108.xlsx` Symmetric Input-ouput tables for Sweden.
+NACE 64 classification.
+2016.
+Retrieved from: https://www.scb.se/en/finding-statistics/statistics-by-subject-area/national-accounts/national-accounts/national-accounts-previous-definitions/pong/tables-and-graphs/input-output-tables-2008-2016/ > Symmetrical tables - SIOT, 2008-2016 (xlsx)

+#### calibration_data

+##### BE

+##### SWE

++ `AM04011G_20230706-132742.csv`: Unemployed persons aged 15-74 (LFS) in Sweden by month.
+Retrieved from: https://www.statistikdatabasen.scb.se/pxweb/en/ssd/START__AM__AM0401__AM0401L/

++ `AM0401UL_20230706-133417.csv`: Unemployed (number of persons), age stratified.
+Month 2001M01 - 2023M05.
+Retrieved from: https://www.statistikdatabasen.scb.se/pxweb/en/ssd/START__AM__AM0401__AM0401O/NAKUAkrUtbudM/

++ `AM0401UL_20230706-133646.csv`: Not fully employed (number of persons), age stratified.
+Month 2001M01 - 2023M05.
+Retrieved from: https://www.statistikdatabasen.scb.se/pxweb/en/ssd/START__AM__AM0401__AM0401O/NAKUAkrUtbudM/

 ## Interim